Boeing 747-8: 747-8 Intercontinental

 A Boeing 747-8 Intercontinental of Lufthansa, its launch and largest operator.

-The passenger version, named 747-8 Intercontinental or 747-8I was formally launched on November 14, 2005, by Boeing.
+The passenger version, named 747-8 Intercontinental or 747-8I was launched on November 14, 2005, by Boeing.
 It can carry up to 467 passengers in a typical three-class configuration over a range of 8000 nmi at Mach 0.855.
 The 747-8I can carry 51 more passengers and two more freight pallets with 26% more cargo volume than the 747-400.
 Initial plans were for a shorter stretch of 140 in, compared to 220 in on the freighter model, but the two variants were eventually offered with the same length to increase passenger capacity, while decreasing range.
 British Airways supported this change, while Emirates was disappointed as only the shorter concept would have allowed them to fill all seats when flying long non-stop routes like Dubai to Los Angeles.

 The GEnx engine and redesigned wing are more efficient: Boeing stated that compared to the 747-400, the -8I was to be 16% more fuel-efficient, have 13% lower seat-mile costs with nearly the same cost per trip, and have a 30% smaller noise footprint area.
 Boeing stated that the 747-8I was the world's fastest commercial jet.

 For the 747-8, Boeing proposed some changes to the interior layout of the aircraft.
 The -8I's upper deck is lengthened compared to the 747-400.
 Most noticeable are the curved stairway to the upper deck and a more spacious main passenger entrance.
 The 747-8's main cabin uses an interior similar to that of the 787.
 Overhead bins are curved, and the center row is designed to look as though it is attached to the curved ceiling, rather than integrated into the ceiling's curve like on the 777.
 The windows are also of similar size to the type used on the 777, which are 8% larger than those on the current 747-400s.
 The 747-8 features a new solid-state light-emitting diode (LED) lighting system, which can create mood lighting.